nushell/nushell.github.io/book/custom_commands.md

 # => Hello, Erik!
 ```

 We could call the above definition of the `greet` command with any number of arguments, including none at all.
-All of the arguments are collected into `$name` as a list.
+All of the arguments are collected into `$names` as a list.

 Rest parameters can be used together with positional parameters: